solarpx/ethers-abirpc/README.md

 MockProvider
 ```

-The crate also supports direct initialization `ethers-rs` providers.
+The crate also supports direct initialization of providers.
 This is helpful for applications which do not require ABI interaction.

 ```rust
 let provider: WsProvider = AbiProvider::new(